 Way back when Wi-Fi first came out, there were two versions that you could chose from: 802.11a and 802.11b.
 From a consumer perspective, there wasn’t much difference between the two.
 Devices based on 802.11b were generally less expensive and more readily available than those based on 802.11a, so the b specification quickly became the consumer standard.
 802.11b operates in the 2.4GHz spectrum.
 These days, it’s getting pretty crowded, and to help address the digital noise that comes with it, 5GHz WiFi is making a comeback.

 802.11a was a standard in 1999 which promised to bring network connections to devices delivered over the air instead of through copper cables.
-It was built around the 5GHz spectrum, but failed to gain much traction in the market.
+It was built around the 5GHz spectrum, but failed to gain much traction in the consumer market.

 Due to these factors, 802.11b saw significant adoption amongst home and small-office users, whereas 802.11a only saw any level of “success” in enterprise network environments.

-Bluetooth, Microwaves, & Wireless Peripherals
+Bluetooth, Microwaves, & Wireless Peripherals (2.4GHz)

 Almost everyone has a microwave in their house.
 Some of them emit some of the radiation used to warm up your pizza outside of the unit.
 No, it’s not supposed to do that, but some do, especially as they get older and components start to break down.
-In addition to being harmful to your health, there “spurious emissions” cause bursts of noise around the 2.4GHz spectrum that can severely interfere with your wireless signal.
-If you find that you’re in this situation, you might want to consider replacing your microwave oven!
+In addition to being harmful to your health, their “spurious emissions” cause bursts of noise around the 2.4GHz spectrum that can severely interfere with your wireless signal.
+If you find that you’re in this situation, you might want to replace your microwave oven!

-Bluetooth used to be limited to headsets and other special-use equipment, but as its feature-set increased, devices using Bluetooth increased too — and not just in number, but in the bandwidth they use and the amount of time they’re turned on!
+Bluetooth used to be limited to headsets and other special-use equipment, but as its feature-set increased, devices using Bluetooth increased too — and not just in number, but in the bandwidth they use and the amount of time they’re turned on.
 Bluetooth speakers and docks are a good example of this, though wearables are quickly becoming more commonplace as well.

 802.11n (2.4GHz or 5GHz)